OpenFn/docs/adaptors/mailchimp.md

 **1. Rest API:** Mailchimp offers a REST API that enables external applications to interact with its services.
 This option is ideal for applications requiring scheduled or bulk synchronization with OpenMRS.
 Refer to the Mailchimp REST API [documentation](https://mailchimp.com/developer/marketing/api/) for detailed guidelines on endpoints and payload formats.

-**2. Webhook:** Webhook or Data Forwarding to push data from MailChimp to external systems.
+**2. Webhook:** Webhook or Data Forwarding to push data from MailChimp to external systems ([see docs](https://mailchimp.com/developer/transactional/docs/webhooks/)).
 This option is suited for real-time, event-based data integration.

 ## Authentication

-When integrating with Mailchimp via OpenFn, authentication via **API Key** is supported.
+When integrating with Mailchimp via OpenFn, authentication via **API Key** is supported ([see MC docs](https://mailchimp.com/developer/marketing/docs/fundamentals/#connecting-to-the-api).
 See this adaptor's [Configuration docs](/adaptors/packages/mailchimp-configuration-schema) for more on the required authentication parameters.

 See platform docs on [managing credentials](documentation/manage-projects/manage-credentials) for how to configure a credential in OpenFn.
 If working locally or if using a Raw JSON credential type, then your configuration will look something like this: